punctuations/presence/README.md

 ![](public/alt.svg)

-#### A simple and elegant solution to images for socials media!
+#### A simple and elegant solution to images for social media!

 ---

-Presence is a service which can generate svg images for social medias by accessing the endpoint, `presence.im/api/:platform/:type/:param`, the api will return the image via headers; however, if you wish for base64 encoding then add the `?type=base64` query to the end of the endpoint to obtain the base64 encoding of the image like so:
+Presence is a service that generates SVG images for social medias.
+It does this by accessing the endpoint, `presence.im/api/:platform/:type/:param`, where the API will return the image via headers.
+If you wish for base64 encoding, then append the `?type=base64` query to the end of the URL to obtain the base64 encoding of the image like so:

 `GET https://presence.im/api/twitter/user/atmattt?type=base64`